 |Negatives||There's an unappealing crossbar down by the feet that definitely gets in the way.
-The thick desktop that has a built-in drawer doesn't allow for a keyboard tray or ergonomic monitor arm, so it's best for laptop users.
+The thick desktop that has a built-in drawer, doesn't allow for a keyboard tray or ergonomic monitor arm, so it's best for laptop users.
 There's only one size available.
-With all the heavy hardware in the desktop the remaining weight lifting capacity is low for a modern-day standing desk.|
+With all the heavy hardware in the desktop the remaining weight-lifting capacity is low for a modern-day standing desk.|

 This is a “first look” synopsis on the FlexiSpot Comhar.
 A full review is coming soon!

-It’s a bonus because standing desk storage is hard to come by and the FlexiSpot Comhar drawer’s dimensions (26.2”x12.4”x1.57”) are right in line with basic add-on drawers, albeit on the very shallow end of the spectrum with only an inch and a half of vertical depth.
+It’s a bonus, because standing desk storage is hard to come by and the FlexiSpot Comhar drawer’s dimensions (26.2”x12.4”x1.57”) are right in line with basic add-on drawers, albeit on the very shallow end of the spectrum with only an inch and a half of vertical depth.

-It’s an obstacle for ergonomics because you can’t install a keyboard tray or monitor arm on this desk due to the thick desktop.
+It’s an obstacle for ergonomics, because you can’t install a keyboard tray or monitor arm on this desk due to the thick desktop.
 That’s not just our opinion, FlexiSpot discloses this on their own product page.

 This is the third desk of this style that we’ve looked at, following the iMovR Captain’s Desk and the FlexiSpot Theodore.
 The Captain’s Desk is a piece of solid-wood designer furniture that’s in a very different price range, while the Theodore is the same price (depending on which top you pick for the Comhar) and has a more traditional style as opposed to the Comhar’s modern aesthetic.

-The Comhar seems like a solid desk for the price, but FlexiSpot eats away at some of that goodwill by stretching claims in several spots, most notably when it comes to a warranty it refers to “industry-leading.”
+The Comhar seems like a solid desk for the price, but FlexiSpot eats away at some of that goodwill by stretching claims in several spots, most notably when it comes to a warranty it refers to as “industry-leading.”
 With a 5-year warranty on the frame, two years on the electronics and two years on the desktop, this is not an industry-leading warranty. iMovR, Fully and UpLift all have recently expanded their desk warranties to up to 15 years.